sinapah/comp-vision-project/README.md

 <h2>Emotion Detection with Convolutional Neural Networks (CNN)</h2>

-This project focuses on detecting nuanced emotions from facial images using a Convolutional Neural Network (CNN).
-By leveraging the FER-2013 dataset and additional improvements, this model can recognize emotions with various intensity levels, such as mildly happy, happy, and very happy.
-The project also includes a graphical user interface (GUI) to make it accessible for real-time emotion detection.
+This project focuses on extending an [existing code base]([URL](https://github.com/atulapra/Emotion-detection?tab=readme-ov-file) to improve the number of emotions detected and it's applicability.

 <h3>Project Structure</h3>

 * dataset_prepare.py - Prepares the FER-2013 dataset by reading fer2013.csv, converting each data row into an image, and organizing images by emotion labels for training and testing.
 * emotions.py - Contains the main CNN model for training and testing emotion detection.
-It includes data augmentation techniques to improve model accuracy.
+It also includes code for testing the trained model on sample images and videos.
 * fer2013.csv - The dataset file containing pixel data and emotion labels for each image.
 * model.h5 and model.weights.h5 - Saved model files that allow loading a pre-trained model instead of training from scratch.
 * haarcascade_frontalface_default.xml - A pre-trained face detector from OpenCV, used to locate faces in images.
 * plot.png - A visualization of the model's accuracy and loss over training epochs.
 * data - Directory where processed images are stored after running dataset_prepare.py.
+* requirements.txt - Specify the necessary requirements for running the code.
+* code_references.txt - Lists the resources used for the code.
+* transformations.ipynb - Code used for augmenting images in the dataset.
+Does not need to be run since augmented images are included.
+Provided for completeness.

 <h3>Key Features</h3>

-1. Emotion Detection with Intensity Levels:
-    * The model categorizes emotions not only by type (e.g., happy, sad, angry) but also by intensity (e.g., mildly happy, happy, very happy).
-2. Image Augmentation:
+1. Improved dataset:
-    * To enhance the model's accuracy, various data augmentation techniques are applied, such as rotation, flipping, zooming, and shifting.
-This helps the model generalize better to new images and improves robustness.
+    * We have increased the dataset by including images from both FER-2013 and AffectNet.
+In addition, through image augmentation we have decreased the class imbalance with emotions with fewer samples (i.e. disgust and contempt).
+This helps the model generalize better to new images, improve robustness and increase accuracy.
-3. Graphical User Interface (GUI):
-    * A user-friendly GUI allows users to interact with the model, enabling real-time emotion detection from images or webcam feeds.
-The GUI displays the detected emotion along with its intensity level, providing immediate feedback.
+2. Static Image Classification:
+    * The code gives the option of using the model to classify the emotions in a static image.
+3. Emotion Detection in Videos:
+    * The model is able to interact with a provided video to detect the emotions in it.
+It then displays the breakdown of the detected emotions in a bar graph.
+Currently the code is able to classify up to 3 faces in the screen at a time.

 <h3>Setup Instructions</h3>